-Producing an original podcast for your brand can have positive results, but how do you determine the return on investment (Podcast ROI) for your podcast?
+Producing an original podcast for your brand can grow your business and bottom line, but how do you determine the return on investment (ROI) for your podcast?

-This information is completely dependent on your goal.
-If you are focused on brand awareness, things like listener numbers, site traffic, and social engagement matter.
-If you want to grow your professional network, focus on referrals and networking relationships.
+Defining ROI is completely dependent on your goal.
+If your focus is brand awareness, then metrics like listener numbers, site traffic, and social engagement matter.
+If, on the other hand, you want to grow your professional network, you can focus on referrals and networking relationships instead.

-What does ROI actually mean?
-You have two ways to define your return on investment:
+Then there is the question of what ROI actually means?
+There are two ways to define your return on investment:

 This metric most frequently comes to mind for rating the success of your podcast.
 Higher listenership and downloads will positively affect ad revenue, reach, and the likelihood of engagement on your calls-to-action.

-However, large numbers of listeners are not necessary to have a “1,000 true fans.”
-If your podcast is hyper-niched, you will likely have less, but more dedicated listeners engaging in your show.
+However, large numbers of listeners are unnecessary to have a “1,000 true fans.”
+If your podcast is hyper-niched, you will likely have fewer, but more dedicated listeners engaging in your show.

-You may base the success of your podcast solely off of the revenue your sponsorships and ads generate.
-Your formula would probably look something like this:
+You could base your podcast’s success solely off of the revenue your sponsorships and ads generate.
+The formula would probably look something like this: